openvinotoolkit/npu_plugin/src/vpux_compiler/docs/index.md

 The fifth principle declares that each Pass in compilation pipeline must represent one single transformation to reach one particular goal (either IR adaptation or IR optimization).
 Such "atomic" pass is easier to be covered by unit testing.
-The "atomic" passes can be joined together in the compilation chain inside "pipeline" pass.
+The "atomic" passes can be joined together in the compilation chain inside pipeline.
-The "pipeline" pass doesn't perform IR transformation on its own, instead it creates internal pipeline of other passes (either "atomic" or another "pipeline") using MLIR dynamic pass manager feature.
+The pipeline doesn't perform IR transformation on its own, instead it representes a sequence of other passes.
-The goal of "pipeline" pass is to establish correct order of underlying passes, while keeping actual transformation logic inside them.
+The goal of pipeline is to establish correct order of underlying passes, while keeping actual transformation logic inside them.

 ## Topics